All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 If my organization submits a Letter of Intent, are we then required to submit an application?
 What if we no longer wish to apply?

-No. The Letters of Intent are non-binding, and an organization filing a Letter of is not required to apply or participate in the model.
+No. The Letters of Intent are non-binding, and an organization filing a Letter of Intent is not required to apply or participate in the model.
 Because Letters of Intent are non-binding, an organization filing a Letter of Intent need not withdraw it or take any other action if it decides not to file an application.

 Must my organization update its Letter if Intent if the participants listed in it change prior to my organization submitting an application?